 Zoysia grass is a warm-weather grass.
 It grows best in very warm to hot weather, above 80 degrees.
 It will stop growing when the first frost hits and remain dormant and brown throughout winter.
 Zoysia tolerates a wide range of humidity.

-Zoysia grass requires less fertilizer than many other grasses: about 1 to 3 pounds of nitrogen per thousand square feet of lawn, more for sandy soils, and less for clay.
+Zoysia grass requires 2 to 4 pounds of nitrogen per thousand square feet of lawn, more for sandy soils, and less for clay.
 Resist the urge to over-fertilize, as this will cause a dense layer of decomposing roots and stems, known as thatch, to build up quickly under the live grass.
 Raking with a tine rake in the fall helps to break up any accumulating thatch.

 Although zoysia lawns are most commonly established by the planting of sod or sod plugs, you can also plant zoysia seed.
 Do this in the spring, which is the opposite of cool-weather-grass planting.
 Newly seeded zoysia lawns can take up to two seasons to produce dense turf.